hrishioa/lumentis/README.md

 <h3 align="center">Generate beautiful docs from your transcripts and unstructured information with a single command.</h3>

 A simple way to generate comprehensive, easy-to-skim docs from your meeting transcripts and large documents.
+Now supports GPT-4 Omni and Gemini Flash!

 [![Twitter Follow](https://img.shields.io/twitter/follow/hrishi?style=social)](https://twitter.com/hrishioa)